influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/create-alert-rules.md

 * Slack is available and has been configured it as an [event handler](/chronograf/latest/troubleshooting/frequently-asked-questions/#what-kapacitor-event-handlers-are-supported-in-chronograf) in Chronograf.
 See the [Configuring Kapacitor Event Handlers](/chronograf/latest/guides/configuring-alert-endpoints/) guide for detailed configuration instructions.

-## Configure a Chronograf alert rule
+## Configuring Chronograf alert rules

 Navigate to the **Rule Configuration** page by selecting the **Alerting** page and then clicking `Create Rule` in the top right corner.